johnbintz/joplin-multi-note-viewer/README.md

 * Run `build.sh`.
 It will create the different platform binaries in `build` as well as a `config.yml` sample.

+## Other stuff

+This app uses a custom build of Prism for syntax highlighting.
+It includes every language that Prism supports as of Feb 2022.

 ## License

 MIT License